RobertGuerra/CPSC_481_Connect4/README.md

  - added 12 random AI quotes as player made a move
  - added a Menu and sub menus
  - added 7 different music titles
- - added 2 game over sound effects
+ - added 2 game over sound effects and sound effect when making a selection
- - background image for menu<br><br>
+ - background images for menus<br><br>

 ###########################################################################